Blainsburg, Pennsylvania

-Blainsburg is located alongside but above the climb PA Route 88 makes from the W. Brownsville river flats (Locally known as Blainsburg Hill Road) which bends right entering a shelf where it connects with the northwest streets of Blainsburg before taking a second ascent (now becoming California Road) towards California.
+Blainsburg is located alongside and above the PA Route 88 climb from the W. Brownsville river flats (locally known as Blainsburg Hill Road) which bends right, entering a shelf where it connects with the northwest streets of Blainsburg before taking a second ascent (now becoming California Road) towards California.
 The parent and child communities are on the inside curve of a great meander in the Monongahela River in Southwestern Pennsylvania creating a degraded cut bank turned ramp and terrace on the opposite shore where Brownsville is situated.
 Blainsburg is often misspelled with an "E" in it, to match the spelling of its namesake, James G. Blaine.
 Blainsburg as of official records was founded in 1906 and is still spelled without the "E".